 Our exposure to interest rate risk results from variable debt outstanding under our term loan and revolving credit facility with PNC Bank.
 We pay interest on outstanding borrowings at interest rates that fluctuate based upon changes in various base rates.
 As of December 31, 2022, we had \$261.3 million in borrowings outstanding under the revolving credit facility, \$175.0 million in borrowings outstanding under the term loan and an aggregate notional amount of \$245.0 million on our interest rate swap contracts.
-Based on our level of variable rate debt outstanding during the year ended December 31, 2022, a one percentage point increase in the reference average interest rate, which generally equaled 3.5%, would have resulted in an approximate \$1.7 million increase in financing costs for the year ended December 31, 2022.
-As of January 1, 2022, we had \$242.3 million in borrowings outstanding under the revolving credit facility, \$190.0 million in borrowings outstanding under the term loan and an aggregate notional amount of \$270.0 million on our interest rate swap contracts.
-Based on our level of variable rate debt outstanding during the year ended January 1, 2022, a one percentage point increase in the reference average interest rate, which generally equaled 3.2%, would have resulted in an approximate \$2.5 million increase in financing costs for the year ended January 1, 2022.
+Based on our level of variable rate debt outstanding during the year ended December 31, 2022, a one percentage point increase in the reference average interest rate, which generally equaled 3.5%, would have resulted in an approximate \$1.7 million in borrowings outstanding under the revolving credit facility, \$190.0 million in borrowings outstanding under the term loan and an aggregate notional amount of \$270.0 million on our interest rate swap contracts.
+Based on our level of variable rate debt outstanding under the revolving credit facility, \$190.0 million in borrowings outstanding under the term loan and an aggregate notional amount of \$270.0 million on our interest rate swap contracts.
+Based on our level of variable rate debt outstanding during the year ended December 31, 2022, a one percentage point increase in the reference average interest rate, which generally equaled 3.2%, would have resulted in an approximate \$1.5 million increase interest rate debt outstanding during the year ended January 1, 2022, a one percentage point increase in the reference average interest rate, which generally equaled 3.2%, would have resulted in an approximate \$2.5 million increase in financing costs for the year ended January 1, 2022.
 This sensitivity analysis incorporates the effects of our interest rate swap contracts.